A copy of the school prospectus can be downloaded here:

 There are new parents’ events in the term before your child starts school where you will have the opportunity to meet staff and ask questions.

-Primary School Applications for Reception Academic Year 2022/23
+Primary School Applications for Reception Academic Year 2024/2025.
+Dates for tours have now passed.

 We would like to wish parents every success with their applications for school places in our local area.